pradyunsg/furo/docs/reference/admonitions.md

 If you really want, you can even have lists, or code, or tables.
 ```

+This is from Markdown.

 +++

-.. note:: This is what the most basic admonitions look like in reStructuredText.
+.. note:: This is what the most basic admonitions look like.

 .. note::
    It is *possible* to have multiple paragraphs in the same admonition.